duploduplo/landing/README.md

 * _Boring part_: edit the menu on each version, adding your new language

 For naming convention and flag names use [ISO Alpha-2](https://www.iso.org/obp/ui/) names.
-Flags for the link are added using [this](https://github.com/lipis/flag-icon-css
+Flags for the link are added using [this](https://github.com/lipis/flag-icon-css) library.

 At the moment the detection uses the first part of the language name, so `en-US` and `en` are read as `en`.